LogoMist

 Key Characteristics

-• Predictable Chaining: The prefix* ~ primary ~ postfix* grammar ensures that complex expressions are parsed consistently, whether you are dereferencing a function call or indexing a struct field.
+• Predictable Chaining: The prefix* ~ primary ~ postfix* grammar ensures complex expressions are parsed consistently.

-• Rust-Style References: While the pointer syntax type* is used in declarations, expressions use & and &mut to create references, maintaining compatibility with Rust's borrow checker.
+• Rust-Style References: Expressions use & and &mut to create references, maintaining borrow checker compatibility.

 On this page